 This summary highlights some of the information in this prospectus.
 It is not complete and does not contain all of the information that you should consider before investing in our common stock.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
-References to "Company," "we," "us" and "our" refer to AG Mortgage Investment Trust, Inc., a Maryland corporation; references to "Manager" refer to AG REIT Management, LLC, our external manager; and references to "Angelo, Gordon" refer to Angelo, Gordon & Co., L.P., the parent of our Manager.
+References to "Company," "we," "us" and "our" refer to AG Mortgage Investment Trust, Inc., a Maryland real estate investment trust; references to "Manager" refer to AG REIT Management, LLC, our external manager; and references to "Angelo, Gordon" refer to Angelo, Gordon & Co., L.P., the parent of our Manager.
 References to "common stock" refer to our common stock, \$0.01 par value per share.
-Concurrently with this offering, we will sell 3,205,000 units, with each unit consisting of one share of our common stock, which we refer to as "private placement shares," and a warrant to purchase 0.5 of a share of our common stock, which we refer to as "private placement warrants," at a price per unit equal to the initial public offering price per share in this offering.
-We refer to the private placement shares and private placement warrants collectively as the private placement securities.
-In addition, AG Funds, L.P., or AG Funds, an affiliate of Angelo, Gordon, David Roberts, our chief executive officer and a director nominee and senior managing director of Angelo, Gordon, and Jonathan Lieberman, our chief investment officer, portfolio manager, our director and managing director of Angelo, Gordon, have committed to purchase an aggregate of 500,000 private placement shares in the private placement.
-They will not receive private placement warrants.
-We refer to this concurrent offering of the units and the private placement shares in this prospectus as "our concurrent private placement."
-Unless otherwise indicated, the information contained in this prospectus assumes (i) that the underwriters' overallotment option to purchase additional common stock is not exercised, and (ii) that the private placement units and private placement shares sold in our concurrent private placement are sold at \$20.00 per unit and that our concurrent private placement has been completed in full.
+Unless otherwise indicated, the information contained in this prospectus assumes that the underwriters' over-allotment option to purchase additional common stock is not exercised.